- How is the science of the sea’s thermohaline cycle reproduced in our brain?

 When inflammation is present in the brain, the three fundamental laws of nature are altered.
 This causes them to decrease their ability to deliver higher levels of oxygen to the neocortex below to maintain proper cognitive function.
-This decreased oxygen density over specific portions of the neocortex acts to limit its function, relative to other areas of the neocortex.
-This single event uncouple’s mitochondrion inthe neocortex and it raises that neuron’s basal metabolic rate.
-A chronic raised basal metabolic rates leads to cerebrovascular diseases because it increases mitochondrial respiration and the amount of physiologic work a cell has to do.
-This is precisely how leptin resistance causes neuro-cognitive decline in humans.
-The CSF around the hypothalamus becomes less dense and has a higher temperature with higher levels of cytokines in it, causing us to lose of energy to the environment.
-We’ve know for a long time that only two things lower metabolic rate in living things, strong solar stimulus and cooling.
+This decreased oxygen density over specific portions of the neocortex acts to limit its function, relative to other areas of the neocortex by changing proton conduction.
+This single event uncouple’s mitochondrion in the neocortex and it raises that neuron’s basal metabolic rate.
+A chronic raised basal metabolic rates lead to cerebrovascular diseases because it increases mitochondrial respiration and the amount of physiologic work a cell has to do.
+This is precisely how leptin resistance causes a neuro-cognitive decline in humans.
+The CSF around the hypothalamus becomes less dense and has a higher temperature with higher levels of cytokines in it, causing us to lose energy/info to the environment.
+We’ve known for a long time that only two things lower metabolic rate in living things, strong solar stimulus, and cooling.
 The problem for medicine is that these scaling laws of energy flux have not made it into clinical medicine as yet.
-This loss of energy means less oxygen is delivered to the neurons in the hypothalamus, which is designed to work optimally when there is harmony and energy balance in humans.
-This is why in EMF 2, I told you the leptin receptor was an ‘account’ for protons and electrons.
+This loss of energy means less oxygen is delivered to the neurons in the hypothalamus, which is designed to work optimally when there are harmony and energy balance in humans.
+This is why in EMF 2, I told you the leptin receptor was an ‘account’ of protons and electrons.
 All bits of matter that make things up roughly have equal numbers of electrons and protons.
-The basics of what most people forget is that if this were not so, there would be an excess of positive or negative charge, and this would create a massive force pushing all the excess charge out, leaving behind a core group of neutral charges.
-When sunlight moves electrons in us with the energy in light waves is alters the arrangement of our bio-molecules.
-Different molecular arrangements have different energies associated with them.
-This difference in energy is how bio-molecules are quantized to light frequencies.
+The basics of what most people forget are that if this were not so, there would be an excess of positive or negative charge, and this would create a massive force pushing all the excess charge out, leaving behind a core group of neutral charges.
+When sunlight moves electron/protons in us with the energy in light waves is alters the arrangement of our bio-molecules and changes their thermodynamics.
+A change in arrangement is a change in information in the system.
+Different molecular arrangements have different energies/information associated with them.
+This difference in energy/info is how bio-molecules are quantized to light frequencies.
 It also explains how metabolic networks became coupled to sunlight frequencies.
 The brain evolved, I believe to order this process using solar frequencies between 250-780 nm.
 The circadian signals are how that energy harmony is translated from the outside world to the inner workings of biochemistry.
 When these signals are off for any reason at all, we begin to lose energy to our environment by emitting black box radiation from our body.
-Essentially, we are losing captrued sunlight, and this decreases the amount of physiologic work a cell can do.
-It also puts undo stress on our cell’s mitochondrion and they begin to act less like a part of our cellular design and more like a captured slave bacteria that they really are.
+Essentially, we are losing captured sunlight, and this decreases the amount of physiologic work a cell can do.
+It also puts undue stress on our cell’s mitochondrion and they begin to act less like a part of our cellular design and more like a captured slave bacteria that they really are.
 Since a mitochondrion has bacterial origins, most of man’s chronic diseases look like infectious diseases at the core.
-This is deceptive because this view point does not go down tot he most critical level to understand how subatomic charge particles behave at small scales with the electromagnetic forces that light waves can impart upon them.
-This is how we lose energy to our environment in quantized fashion.
+This is deceptive because this viewpoint does not go down tot he most critical level to understand how subatomic charged particles behave at small scales with the electromagnetic forces that light waves can impart to them.
+This is how we lose energy to our environment in a quantized fashion.
 This is the key perspective of a “mitochondriac in training“.

 Now, I am going to break this overview down for you in a massive blog with digestible sections so you can begin to understand how this all works using the anatomy of the human brain as our model for a new understanding.

 If all of that sounds hard to fathom, strap yourself in.
-Because all of it is 100 percent true, based upon the three laws of nature.
+Because all of it is 100 percent true, based on the three laws of nature.